 These are held monthly and consist of approx 500 lots and are usually held on a Thursday at 11am.
 Viewing is on the day of the sale from 9am or by appointment.
-The lots are sub-divided into Silver, Jewellery & Gold, Coins, Watches & Clocks, and Collectables & Decorative Items.
-Every other month we also include Paintings, Prints, Rugs & Furniture.
+The lots are sub-divided into Silver, Jewellery & Gold, Coins, Watches & Clocks, Collectables & Decorative Items and Paintings, Prints, Rugs & Furniture.

 These are held regularly on Thursdays at 11am and encompass such sales as Sporting & Country Pursuits, Motor Racing Memorabilia, Cigarette Cards & Stamps, Vintage Toys and Dolls, International Militaria etc. Suitable items may be held back from other sales specifically for these sales.
 Viewing is on the day of the sale from 9am or by appointment.

 We are happy to accept items for sale Monday-Friday 9am-3pm (at other times by prior arrangement) but encourage prospective vendors to come along to the salerooms between 9am and 12 midday to book items in.
 We cannot accept furniture which does not comply with the 1988 Trading Standards fire regulations, gas appliances or refrigerators must be in ‘as new’ condition.
 The sale of endangered species of flora and fauna are regulated under the Convention on Trade in Endangered Species of Wild Flora & Fauna (CITES).
 The Auctioneer has absolute discretion on entries.
 Entries close 2 days prior to sale.

 Valuations for items consigned to our sales are free of charge.
 Valuation for other purposes incur a charge.
 Please ask at the office for details of probate, insurance, taxation and family division.

 Costs & Payment: